Education

 • Enhances effective communication in the class

-I strongly believe that great students are produced when the teachers are interested in the overall wellbeing of their students.
+I strongly believe that great students are produced when the teachers are interested in the overall well-being of their students.

 Bolarinwa Olajire